 - Self-Care activities/Activities of daily living, such as toileting, dressing, and feeding

 - Gross motor skills, including hand-eye coordination and core strength

 - Fine motor skills, including manual dexterity and strength

 - Participation and engagement in daily activities and routines

 - Attention and concentration in daily activities and routines

 - Prescription of equipment

-Occupational Therapist work with children with and without diagnosis.
+Occupational Therapists work with children with and without a diagnosis.
 We have experience in working with children with a range of conditions including:

 - Autism Spectrum Disorder (ASD)